chandy619/azure-network-protocols/README.md

 <img width="724" alt="image" src="https://github.com/chandy619/azure-network-protocols/assets/144288806/1f9ab4f5-3092-466b-b48e-ba558212360e">
 </p>
 <p>
-As you may have guessed, your Windows VM is unable to successfully connect with your Linux VM due to the rule created.
+As you may have guessed, your Windows VM is unable to successfully 'ping' your Linux VM due to the rule created.
 The perpetual 'ping' being sent out by the Windows VM begins to return as "request timed out" via Powershell.
-Simultaneously, WireShark fails to show a reply back after each request made.
+Simultaneously, WireShark fails to show a reply back after each request is made.
 This is an example of how Firewalls work.
 To allow the Linux VM to receive ICMP traffic again, simply delete the rule you've just created.
 </p>
 <br />